Lillinator/topic-list-author/README.md

-# Discourse Topic List Author
+# Discourse Topic List Author - depracated

-This is a theme component that makes the topic author appear in topic filter list pages (ie: /latest /new /unread /top, category pages) and the category homepage.
-It also allows changing the placement of the author column in topic filter list pages and the category homepage.
-Works in both desktop and mobile views.
-Some column settings may not be compatible with right-to-left language interfaces. https://meta.discourse.org/t/topic-list-author/269910
+This theme component is no longer being maintained and has been made official and now resides here: https://github.com/discourse/discourse-topic-list-author